Anal cancer

 You might have a high risk of anal cancer if you:

-• Are taking medicine to control your immune system after an organ transplant.
+- Are taking medicine to manage your immune system after an organ transplant.

 Screening tests might include:

-• Digital rectal exam.
-During a digital rectal exam, a healthcare professional inserts a gloved, lubricated finger into the anus.
+- Digital rectal exam.
+During a digital rectal exam, a healthcare professional inserts a gloved finger, coated with a water-based jelly, into the anus.
 The health professional feels the anal canal and rectum for growths or other signs of cancer.

 Medical groups don't agree on who should have anal cancer screening and what tests should be used.
 Screening can detect anal cancer when it's small and easier to treat.
 But studies haven't proved that anal cancer screening can save lives.
 Talk about the benefits and risks of screening with your healthcare team.